serenity-bdd/serenity-journey-demo/README.md

 A simple design might use the following layers:
    - Define the Cucumber step definition in the `FilterTodoStepDefinitions` class
    - Create a FilterItems task for this step definition to use to click on a given filter type in the filter bar
-   - Create a FilterBsr class to isolate the locators for the filter bar web elements
+   - Create a FilterBar class to isolate the locators for the filter bar web elements

 1. Now implement `Joe's todo list should contain Buy Petrol`
    - Define the Cucumber step definition in the `FilterTodoStepDefinitions` class
    - Create a DisplayedItems question class to find the list of todo items displayed on the screen, and use this question class to form the assertion in the step definition.

-### Exercise 5
+### Exercise 6

 1. Open the `delete_a_todo,feature` file

 1. Implement the missing step definition using the Journey pattern.

+### Exercise 7

+1. Specify and implement a test for a requirement that states that todo items should be displayed in chronological order.

+### Exercise 8

+1. Refactor the initial tests using the Journey pattern.